Akogen/airbnb_clone/README.md

 # Airbnb Clone

-Clonging Airbnb with Python, Django, andn Tailwind CSS.
+Clonging Airbnb with Python, Django, and Tailwind CSS.